g41797/matryoshka-3tk/README.md

     - Nothing leaks.
 - **A fast handler hits a limit.**
     - `send` with a limit fails with `LIMIT`.
-    - It fails once that many outers of its type are queued.
+    - It fails once that many requests of its type are queued.
 - **Urgent work goes first.**
     - `send_oob` puts it at the front.
 - **A batch arrives in one call.**
     - `receive_all`.

+A mailbox is made by its own call, not by your helper.

+- `mailbox::create` takes your allocator.
+- `release` gives the memory back.

+---

 ## The request carries its own link

+---

 The problem is a queue that allocates a node per push.